Ronde Barber: 2012

+On March 21, 2012, the Tampa Bay Buccaneers signed Barber to a one—year, $3 million contract.

 On May 15, 2012, Barber officially switched positions to become a free safety.
 Barber started all 16 games for the 13th straight season and had 91 tackles, 13 passes defended, 4 interceptions returned for 160 yards, and a forced fumble.
-On Week 6 (October 14) against the Kansas City Chiefs, Barber intercepted a pass from Brady Quinn and returned the interception 78 yards for a touchdown during the third quarter and also blocked a punt.
+On week 6 (October 14) against the Kansas City Chiefs, Barber intercepted a pass from Brady Quinn and returned the interception 78 yards for a touchdown during the third quarter and also blocked a punt.

 In this season's roster, Barber was the only member of the Super Bowl XXXVII championship team still active with the team.
-Responding to media speculation about retirement, Barber commented in December: "I’m not ready to make a decision on it.
-I’m pretty sure it will play itself out when the time comes."
+Responding to media speculation about retirement, Barber commented in December: "I'm not ready to make a decision on it.
+I'm pretty sure it will play itself out when the time comes."

 Retirement

 On May 8, 2013, Barber announced his retirement.
 At the time of his retirement, he was the active leader in defensive touchdowns scored, with 14.